iamsecretlyflash/COL774/README.md

    - For internet access, do not forget to run "export ftp_proxy = 10.10.78.22:3128" (btech) in the terminal (along with other commands).
 This way, you can install packages using pip on your login node.
    - The icelake server offers A100 GPU, and it's the best GPU you'll get for the course.
 Before you ask for GPU access, use "screen" so you do not accidentally lose GPU access.
 Also, icelake has CUDA 12 (as of 6th December 2023), so you will need to install the latest PyTorch using pip to use GPU while training. "module load" gives an older version of PyTorch which is not built with the latest CUDA.
    - (If you can't tell already, CUDA is a headache)

+## What to do once you are done with COL774?

+1) You can take COL775(DL) and/or NLP(ELL881/COL772) in the following sem.
+Very interesting and the courses will cover most of the currently used techniques in DL, ML and AI.
+2) Read Pattern Recognition and Machine Learning (Bishop).
+Absolutely amazing book.
+Big time Brainfuck but absolutely amazing.